insightfuls/minimalist-async-di/README.md

 } = require("minimalist-async-di");
 ```

-If you have been passed a `Container` instance, say `container`, you can instead do:
+If you have been passed a `Container` instance, say `container`, you can instead access everything from it, even its `register` and `get` methods:

 ```
 const {
 	constructor: Container,
+	register,
+	get,
 	bean,
 	collection,
 	replacement,